 Is future treatment necessary?

 In some instances, victims who sustain a back or neck injury may require additional treatment in the future.
-The treatment may target a flare up of pain from the original accident or may be to treat a worsening condition.
+The treatment may target a flare-up of pain from the original accident.
+Or it may be to treat a worsening condition.
 Sometimes, people who sustain an injury in an accident need surgeries later in life to repair or replace part of the back or neck in an effort to keep a patient functioning as much as possible.

 This means that some accident victims have future medical expenses that can be large and can leave them with the need for surgical treatment but without the means to pay for the procedures.
 A civil claim for your damages can seek compensation for future medical bills if there is a reasonable expectation that future treatment will be necessary.

 Injuries to the back and neck can be severe, permanent, and disabling.
 Despite this, insurance companies often try to downplay the severity of these injuries.
 An adjuster may try to claim the injuries are minor or that the accident was not the cause.

 This is not the position we take at Abels & Annes, P.C.
 Further, we only represent victims who have injuries from accidents, and never an insurance carrier.
 We understand that a back or neck injury can be debilitating and we know that it can affect not only you but also your family members.